 Lundahl sought new dimensions through independent filmmaking and by managing large environmental campaigns.
 His work in Washington state, on the Elwha River Dam Removal and Ecosystem Restoration Act, created the largest dam removal success story anywhere in the world (Unconquering the Last Frontier), and set the stage for other dam removal and river restoration achievements to come on the Klamath, the Snake, the Trinity, and Matilija rivers.

-Song on the Water celebrates Coast Salish and Nuu Chah Nulth canoe traditions, providing a vision of positive futures for Native American youth.
+On Puget Sound, Song on the Water celebrates Coast Salish and Nuu Chah Nulth canoe traditions, providing a vision of positive futures for Native American youth.
 The film aired over 240 times in more than 80 cities.